Doing Business with the USA

 A Taxpayer Identification Number (TIN) is required to be applied for, and is issued by the Internal Revenue Service to individuals and organizations with a tax presence in the United States and who are not eligible for a Social Security Number (SSN).
 The TIN does not entitle the taxpayer to social security benefits, as a SSN may, and is used purely for taxation identification purposes.
 This includes United States payers’ requirements to report payments to foreign persons and organizations in which case the TIN of the payee (if available) be reported to the Internal Revenue Service as part of the reporting of a transaction.
 An Employer Identification Number (EIN) is the TIN for businesses and is required, amongst other things, for W-8BEN purposes.

-Sending employees to the United States
+Sending Employees To The United States

 Unless Article 15 of the treaty can be invoked, or a rule known as the commercial traveller rule can be applied to exempt employees’ wages from United States tax, employees who are sent to the United States are required to have federal and state taxes withheld and paid to the IRS via a United States tax return, and the state tax department if state tax is imposed.